Building Specifications in the Event-B Institution: An Overview of the Event-B Specification Language

 \subsection{The Syntax for Event-B}

-The abstract syntax for Event-B is described briefly in \cite{abrial_modeling_2010} and we provide a more detailed version in Figure \ref{fig1: syntax}.
+Event-B evolved from the B Method, often termed Classical-B, as a formal method for the specification and verification of systems using a set-theoretic notation~\cite{schneider2001b}.
+The abstract syntax for Event-B is described briefly in~\cite{abrial_modeling_2010} and we provide a more detailed version in Figure~\ref{fig1: syntax}.
 An Event-B specification consists of a set of \textit{machine} and \textit{context} definitions. \begin{itemize} \item \textit{Machines} encapsulate the dynamic behaviour of a system in terms of a state space, represented by a set of variables and constrained by the machine-level invariants.
 A machine contains a set of events, which can be parameterised by values, and are further constrained by the predicates in the guards, witnesses and actions.
+Guards are predicates representing the conditions under which a given event may be triggered.
+Witnesses are used to relate abstract and refined event parameters.
+Actions are before-after predicates describing the updates to the state that are caused by the corresponding event.

 Events are also equipped with a status which is either \texttt{ordinary}, \texttt{anticipated} or \texttt{convergent} and this is used for proving termination properties with respect to a variant expression defined in the machine.
+Specifically, \texttt{anticipated} events must not increase the variant expression, whilst \texttt{convergent} events must strictly decrease the variant expression.

 \item \textit{Contexts} model the static behaviour of a system using sets and constants which can be constrained by axioms. \end{itemize}

 Both machines and contexts allow the user to specify \textit{theorems} which are used to generate a specific set of proof obligations.
 Since these must be consequences of the specification and do not add any additional constraints, we omit them from further discussion here.